 Meaning #1: To add small particles to a surface.

 The policemen dusted the crime scene for prints.

 Meaning #2: To remove small particles from a surface.

-My mother is a clean freak; she dusts our tables and shelves at least twice a day.
+My mother likes to dust our tables and shelves at least twice a day.

-Meaning #1: Typical behavior exhibited by many in a society.
+Meaning #1: Typical behavior exhibited by many in society.

-Taking off your shoes when entering the house is not only a custom, it’s also polite.
+Taking off your shoes when entering the house is not only a custom, it is also polite.

-Meaning #2: Especially made, one of a kind.
+Meaning #2: Specially made, one of a kind.